amhaiskar0921/web102_prework/README.md

 Describe any challenges encountered while building the app.
 - Syntax for elements like the flexbox weren't on top of my mind, so I had to read through the provided resources to complete some of the challenges
-- The prework website was down for an entire day, which delayed my submission.
+- The prework instructions website was down for an entire day, which delayed my submission.

 ## License